Category

 Okuma: Most school lessons are conducted in a "lecture format."
 In terms of efficiently imparting knowledge, it's an effective method.

 Recently, it's been said that 49% of current jobs will disappear in 20 years.
-With the spread of computers, anyone can utilize big data, so I think this could very well happen.
+With the spread of computers, anyone can utilize big data, so I think this could very well become reality.

 This represents a fundamental reform in teaching methods.